Free website audit · a plan and a fair price built around your business · no lock-in

 Should I cancel Just Eat / Deliveroo when this goes live?

 Not necessarily.
 Most takeaways keep Just Eat running as a discovery channel for new customers while pushing existing customers to direct ordering via menus, receipts, and a "save 15% by ordering direct next time" sticker on the bag.
-After 6–12 months a lot of clients drop Just Eat entirely; some keep it as a tiny share of volume.
+After 6 to 12 months a lot of clients drop Just Eat entirely; some keep it as a tiny share of volume.
 Your call.

 The ordering module handles the order itself (menu → basket → payment → kitchen).
-The actual delivery is on you — either your own driver, a courier you contract with (Stuart, Gophr, Quiqup), or collection-only.
-TicketWave HQ doesn't have a delivery fleet and won't pretend to.
-If you want logistics, the simplest path is to plug a courier API into the module — quote me when you're ready.
+The actual delivery is on you, either your own driver, a courier you contract with (Stuart, Gophr, Quiqup), or collection-only.
+TicketWave HQ does not have a delivery fleet and will not pretend to.
+If you want logistics, the simplest path is to plug a courier API into the module, ask us for a quote when you are ready.

 How does Stripe Connect work for payments?

 You connect your business bank account to Stripe (free, takes 10 minutes).
-Customers pay on your UK Web Marketing site via Stripe.
+Customers pay on your own site via Stripe.
 Stripe deposits the money in your account on the standard 2-business-day rolling settlement (UK default).
-TicketWave HQ doesn't hold the funds at any point — they go customer → Stripe → your bank, never via TicketWave HQ.
-The only fee on the transaction is Stripe's standard 1.5% + 20p.
+TicketWave HQ never holds your funds, they go customer → Stripe → your bank.
+Stripe takes its standard card fee, and the ordering module takes a fair fee per order, far less than a marketplace's 20-30% cut, and the customer stays yours.

 Can customers pay cash on delivery / pickup?

-Yes — there's a "cash on collection / delivery" payment option you can toggle on per location.
-Most takeaways turn it on for collection (because regulars often want to pay in cash) and off for delivery (because drivers shouldn't carry cash).
+Yes, there is a "cash on collection / delivery" payment option you can toggle on per location.
+Most takeaways turn it on for collection (because regulars often want to pay in cash) and off for delivery (because drivers should not carry cash).
 Configurable.

 What about VAT?

-What if I'm not sure I want to leave Just Eat yet?
+What if I am not sure I want to leave Just Eat yet?

-You don't have to leave anything.
-The TicketWave HQ ordering module can run alongside Just Eat indefinitely — direct orders go through your own site, Just Eat orders go through Just Eat.
-A lot of clients use the direct-order channel for repeat customers (loyalty discounts, no commission) and keep Just Eat for discovery.
-The maths still works as long as direct orders are bigger than what TicketWave HQ costs you per month.
+You do not have to leave anything.
+The ordering module can run alongside Just Eat indefinitely, direct orders go through your own site, Just Eat orders go through Just Eat.
+A lot of clients use the direct channel for repeat customers (loyalty discounts, and you own the customer) and keep Just Eat for discovery.
+The maths works in your favour because a fair module fee is far less than Just Eat's 20-30% cut, and the customer stays yours.

 What the embed actually looks like